mammadjv/vehicle-registration-plate-recognition/README.md

 ```

 ### Why to use ROS?
   Because the ROS is so appropriate for real time systems.
-Specially you can use different programming languages in your code and in my case, implement low-level image processing methods you want to perform on image in faster languages like C++.
-Here you can see the graph of relations between nodes in the system.
+Specially you can use different programming languages in your code and implement low-level image processing methods that you want to perform on an image in faster languages like C++.
+Here you can see the relations graph between nodes in the system.
 <p align="center">
   <img src="rosgraph.png", width="480" height="150">
 </p>